Upgrade PHP-FPM for WordPress on Ubuntu

 Upgrade PHP 7.1-FPM to PHP 7.2-FPM with Nginx on Ubuntu

-If you’re running PHP 7.1-FPM and Nginx on Ubuntu running WordPress, the steps below show you how to upgrade to PHP 7.2-FPM.
+If you are running PHP 7.1-FPM with Nginx on Ubuntu for WordPress, follow the steps below to upgrade to PHP 7.2-FPM.

 First, run the commands below to install PHP 7.2-FPM packages

-On some Ubuntu systems, PHP 7.2-FPM may not be available in Ubuntu default repositories… To run PHP 7.2-FPM on Ubuntu 16.04 and previous, you may need to run the commands below:
+On some Ubuntu systems, PHP 7.2-FPM may not be found in the default repositories.
+To run PHP 7.2-FPM on Ubuntu 16.04 and earlier versions, you might need to execute the following commands:

 sudo apt-get install software-properties-common